-Best Buy: Fiscal 1Q Earnings Snapshot
+Best Buy is very strong in 1Q; Wall Street sours on outlook

-RICHFIELD, Minn.
-(AP) — Best Buy Co.
-(BBY) on Thursday reported fiscal first-quarter profit of $208 million.
+NEW YORK (AP) — A very strong quarter from Best Buy Co. was overshadowed by a profit outlook that left some investors wanting.

-On a per-share basis, the Richfield, Minnesota-based company said it had profit of 72 cents.
-Earnings, adjusted for restructuring costs and pretax expenses, were 82 cents per share.
+Profit rose 10.6 percent to $208 million, or 72 cents per share.
+Earnings, adjusted for restructuring costs and pretax expenses, were 82 cents per share, easily beating industry analyst per-share expectations of 75 cents.

-The results exceeded Wall Street expectations.
-The average estimate of 10 analysts surveyed by Zacks Investment Research was for earnings of 75 cents per share.

 The consumer electronics retailer posted revenue of $9.11 billion in the period, also topping Street forecasts.

-Nine analysts surveyed by Zacks expected $8.78 billion.
+Same-store sales, a key measure of a retailer’s health, rose 7.1 percent, mainly on sales of mobile phones, appliances, and smart computing and electronic products.

 Most Read Business Stories